CyberDefender369/Email-Slicer/README.md

 <h1>Email Slicer</h1>

 <h2>Description</h2>
-This Python project demonstrates how to slice out a username and domain from an email address.
+This Python project showcases the process of extracting a username and domain from an email address.
+We achieve this by utilizing the input method for user input, string slicing techniques, and f-string formatting to present the results elegantly.

 <h2>Language and Utilities Used</h2>